awawa-dev/HyperHDR/README.md

 Use YUV encoding format if it's possible.

 Enabling backlight can produce flickering in dark scenes as always it does.
-That's because pixels from frame's sequence can balance on the threshold level.
-Use coloured backlight threshold on the lowest setting and enable smoothing with maximum continues ouput at 100hz.
+That's because pixels from frames' sequence can balance on the threshold level.
+Use coloured backlight threshold on the lowest setting and enable smoothing with maximum continues output at 100hz.

 <b>Before and after on some HDR/BT2020 content that was broken by the video grabber:</b>
 <img src='https://i.postimg.cc/SRdv0VFd/compare0.png'/>